jradd/django-newproj-template/readme.md

     django-admin.py startproject --template=https://github.com/jbergantine/django-newproj-template/zipball/master --extension=py,rst <project_name>

-However, this template is intended to be used in conjunction with Vagrant.
+However, this template is intended to be used in conjunction with Vagrant as part of a broader project.

 ## Assumptions